 While everyday here at Back2Stonewall is about gay history.
 October is “officially” known in the United States as Gay History Month.
-(Later referred to as LGBT History Month as to give the focus of inclusion to all.)
+(Later referred to as LGBT History Month, LGBTQ Hisrory Month, etc. as to give the focus of inclusion to all.)

 The LGBT community’s history is the only community worldwide that is not taught in public schools (except California) or in religious institutions.
 So Gay History Month provides a venue for stories of events and role models which helps build the community and make a civil rights statement about our extraordinary national and international contributions.